ultravideo/uvgComm/README.md

 - [Speex DSP](https://www.speex.org/) for audio processing
 - [Crypto++](https://cryptopp.com/) for delivery encryption

 Qt Creator is the recommended tool for compiling Kvazzup.
 Make sure you use the same compiler and bit version for all the dependencies and for Kvazzup.
-If you want to use media encryption, you should compile uvgRTP with crypto++ by adding `-D__RTP_CRYPTO__` to uvgRTP CXXFLAGS.
+It is possible, although not recommended to use Kvazzup without Crypto++.

 ### Linux(GCC)